build-on-aws/content/posts/elevating-customer-support-from-las-vegas-mexico-to-las-vegas-nevada-a-re-invent-2023-history/index.md

 Here we explain the heart ❤️  and brain 🧠 of the Travel Assistant.

 The Travel Assistant is managed by a [Langchain Agent](https://python.langchain.com/docs/modules/agents/), a framework for developing LLM applications, who uses the [Amazon Bedrock](https://aws.amazon.com/bedrock/) API to understand and respond through natural language by invoking a [foundational models](https://community.aws/posts/how-to-choose-your-llm).
-This travel assistant employs [Anthropic Claude](https://aws.amazon.com/bedrock/claude/), from which the assistant gains multilingual capabilities.
+This Travel Assistant employs [Anthropic Claude](https://aws.amazon.com/bedrock/claude/), from which the assistant gains multilingual capabilities.

 By using [Retrieval Augmented Generation (RAG)](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html), the assistant can extract passenger details from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table and answer questions about how to resolve specific cases to a knowledge base in [Amazon Kendra](https://aws.amazon.com/kendra/).

-In order to have seamless conversations that recall past messages, we use the [Langchain feature for memory management](https://python.langchain.com/docs/modules/memory/types/).
+In order to have seamless conversations that [recall past messages](https://community.aws/posts/working-with-your-live-data-using-langchain), we use the [Langchain feature for memory management](https://python.langchain.com/docs/modules/memory/types/).
 This feature stores conversation content in a DynamoDB Table called *SessionTable*.
 To handle session duration, we use a DynamoDB table named  *user_metadata*, this table stores the user’s metadata and session start, which is queried and compared with a define max session duration during each interaction.
 Change session duration [here](https://github.com/build-on-aws/elevating-customer-support-with-rag-langchain-agent-bedrock-dynamodb-and-kendra/blob/main/customer-support-bot/lambdas/code/langchain_agent_text/lambda_function.py).

 >📚 **Tip:** [Kenton Blacutt](https://github.com/KBB99), an AWS Associate Cloud App Developer, collaborated with Langchain, creating the [Amazon Dynamodb based memory class](https://github.com/langchain-ai/langchain/pull/1058) that allows us to store the history of a langchain agent in an [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html?sc_channel=el&sc_campaign=genaiwave&sc_content=working-with-your-live-data-using-langchain&sc_geo=mult&sc_country=mult&sc_outcome=acq).